-The present entrenched fossil reliant energy system must migrate towards a clean energy future, one that is urgently required.
+The present entrenched fossil reliant energy system must migrate towards a clean energy future, which is urgently required.
 We need to take decisive action to allow for our planet to return to a balanced one.

-If we as humans want to lead healthy lives, we do need this balance this with what this earth offers, to live alongside other creatures, plants, and in what nature provides, and value this in new completely different ways.
-It is not simply trying to constantly extract or be the ultimate judge over parts of the ultimate ecosystem, we need to stop imposing just our human needs and recognize this is a shared planet that needs a balanced ecosystem.
+If we want to lead healthy lives, we do need this balance with what this earth offers, live alongside other creatures, plants, and in what nature provides, and value this in new completely different ways.
+It is not simply trying to constantly extract or be the ultimate judge over parts of the ultimate ecosystem; we need to stop imposing just our human needs and recognize this is a shared planet that needs a balanced ecosystem.

-Ecosystems can change, evolve naturally, or recover given time, but we presently do not have the luxury of allowing one to develop we much (attempt) to manage this energy transition ecosystem as quickly as possible.
-Having a robust energy system is so essential in our lives, we are increasingly dependent on it, to connect us into a sustainable future where we grow from having this incredible “energy” resource.
+Ecosystems can change, evolve naturally, or recover given time.
+Still, we presently do not have the luxury of allowing one to develop much (attempt) to manage this energy transition ecosystem as quickly as possible.
+Having a robust energy system is essential in our lives; we are increasingly dependent on it to connect us into a sustainable future where we grow from having this incredible “energy” resource.

 To get to this robust, new sustainable energy system, innovation must be at its core.
 It provides the “fuel” for changing.
 I want to catalyze it wherever I can.